 These juveniles will be 6-12 weeks old and are ready to go straight into the coop.

-They mature at 22 weeks and produce 250-275 light brown eggs per year.
+Barred Rocks mature moderately quickly at about 24 weeks and will lay 275 - 300 brown eggs per year.